 A nose-puncher might appear respectable and religious, but he is nothing more than a bully with a Bible.
 He prefers doctrine to people, puts ministry before family, and he justifies his abuse of others by telling himself he is doing the Lord’s work.

-Jesus encountered many religious nose-punchers; men who sought to throw the book at him and those who followed him.
+Jesus encountered many religious nose-punchers.
 Ironically, these men claimed to know God but by their actions they denied him.
 Jesus rebuked the nose-punchers for being loveless sons of the devil, and they responded by putting him on the cross.

 The apostle Paul also had his share of run-ins with nose-punchers.
-They hounded him from town to town preaching works and opposing his message of love and grace.
+They hounded him from town to town violenting opposing his message of grace.
 On several occasions the nose-punchers beat Paul and plotted to kill him.

 The nose-punchers are still with us today.
 Can you recognize them?
 Here are five signs of nose-punching preachers.

 What’s wrong with this message?
-Nothing – if you want to be a Buddhist.
+Nothing – if you want to be Buddhist.